jacques/plutus-mobile-app-api-docs/source/includes/_beneficiaries.md

-account_number | integer | Bank Account Number for the beneficiary typically 9 to 11 digits in length reference1 | string(32) | Users reference for their account transaction list when making the payment reference2 | string(32) | Reference displayed on the beneficiaries bank transaction list
+account_number | integer | Bank Account Number for the beneficiary typically 9 to 11 digits in length reference1 | string(32) | Users reference for their account transaction list when making the payment reference2 | string(32) | Reference displayed on the beneficiaries bank transaction list notification_email_address | string(64) | Email address to send the notification of payment PDF to after paying the beneficiary notification_mobile_number | string(32) | Mobile phone number to send the notification of payment SMS to

 ## Delete Beneficiary